yadavansh1-ui/quantum-lab-simulator/README.md

 This project is based on the **Particle in a Box** model from quantum mechanics.

-* The particle is confined between two infinite potential walls
+- The particle is confined between two infinite potential walls
-* The wavefunction is sinusoidal in nature
+- The wavefunction is sinusoidal in nature
-* Energy levels are quantized
+- Energy levels are quantized

 Mathematically:

 ψₙ(x) = √(2/L) · sin(nπx / L)

-* ψ(x): Wavefunction
+- ψ(x): Wavefunction
-* ψ²(x): Probability density
+- ψ²(x): Probability density
-* Energy ∝ n²
+- Energy ∝ n²

 ---

 ## 🖥️ Tech Stack

-* Python 🐍
+- Python 🐍
-* Streamlit ⚡
+- Streamlit ⚡
-* NumPy 🔢
+- NumPy 🔢
-* Matplotlib 📊
+- Matplotlib 📊

 ---

 ## ▶️ How to Run This Project (Important)

 ⚠️ This project uses Streamlit, so it will NOT run using `python app.py`.

-Follow these steps:

 ### 1. Install required libraries